c3d/xl/doc/HANDBOOK_2-evaluation.md

 apply factorial, 6
 ```

-Note that this is not really idiomatic XL, since you don't need to
-give an explicit name to your function.
-Instead, you can pass a
+You don't even need to give an explicit name to your function.
+Instead, you
-declaration like:
+can pass a definition as an argument, as in the following code:

 ```xl
 0! is 1